 For the continued development of advanced steels incorporating both strength and ductility (or toughness), in addition to understanding the fundamental mechanisms of deformation and fracture, macroscopic mechanical responses should be quantitatively correlated with microscopic deformation and fracture behaviors.
 Bridging of experiments and simulations is a promising approach to reveal the relationships between mechanical responses and deformation/fracture behaviors.

-To advance discussions undertaken during the second ISSS and promote bridging of experiments and simulations, we are now planning to hold the Sixth Symposium from November 16 to 19, 2020, in Kyoto.
+To advance discussions undertaken during the second ISSS and promote bridging of experiments and simulations, we are now planning to hold the Sixth Symposium from November 15, 2021, online.
 The title is Strength, Plasticity, and Fracture in Steels Revisited: Towards Quantitative Bridging of Experiment and Simulation.
 The symposium covers the following topics (mainly for high-strength steels).
 Research results concerning these topics will be presented and discussed from both fundamental and practical points of view.
 Oral presentations are limited to invited speakers to enable in-depth discussions.
-All other contributors are encouraged to present their results in poster format.

 Formability and Ductility